mikkom/angular2-training/spa-intro/README.md

 ## Agenda

-- What is a SPA?
+- What is an SPA?
 - Real-life examples
 - Technical overview